slavniyteo/upgraded-octo-funicular/README.md

-licenses of parties who have received copies or rights from you under this License.
+  Termination of your rights under this section does not terminate the licenses of parties who have received copies or rights from you under this License.
 If your rights have been terminated and not permanently reinstated, you do not qualify to receive new licenses for the same